 - patient and public involvement

 Researchers are asked to submit information online via their Researchfish account.

 We collect information in Researchfish once a year during a specified time window, usually each spring.

-You may enter and edit information in Researchfish at any time, but it must be verified and submitted by the Principal Investigator during the submission window.
+Information can be added and edited in Researchfish at any time, but it must be verified and submitted by the Principal Investigator during the submission window.
 This confirms that the information given is correct and can be used by the NIHR.

-- the researcher or trainee may be ineligible for consideration for further NIHR awards
+- the award holder may be ineligible for consideration for further NIHR awards

 - payments may be withheld.